spedas/pyspedas/pyspedas/mms/README.md

 - Keywords for specifying instrument details (level, data_rate, datatype) accept strings as well as arrays of strings
 - The probe keyword accepts strings, arrays of strings, ints and arrays of ints
 - The load routines accept a wide range of time range formats via the trange keyword
-- The load routines correctly handle access to all burst-mode data when small time ranges are requested
+- The load routines correctly handle access to all burst-mode data, even when small time ranges are requested
 - Cross platform: tested on Windows, macOS and Linux

 ### Examples